-Cause: IAP did not have proper controls in place to ensure adherence to federal requirements and its internal policy related to accounting for costs and maintaining records to support amounts billed to the Government.
-Additionally, IAP did not have a well-developed subcontractor monitoring process to retain proper documentation to support costs incurred and invoiced to IAP.
+Cause: IAP does not have effective controls in place to ensure adherence to federal requirements and its internal policy related to accounting for costs and maintaining records to support amounts billed to the Government.
+Additionally, IAP does not have a well-developed subcontractor monitoring process to retain proper documentation to support costs incurred and invoiced to IAP.
 As a result, IAP did not have the documentation to support the labor disbursements sampled.